srwi/ESPEssentials/README.md

 *Note:* The routes `/edit`, `/handle_update`, `/list`, `/reboot` and `/update` are already used by ESPEssentials and can not be used.

-To edit files inside your browser upload the [_edit.htm.gz_](https://github.com/stnkl/ESPEssentials/blob/master/data/edit.htm.gz) to the root directory.
+To edit files inside your browser upload [`/data/edit.htm.gz`](https://github.com/stnkl/ESPEssentials/blob/master/data/edit.htm.gz) to the root directory.
 The easiest way to do this is by accessing `http://<device-ip>/edit` and uploading it from there.
+Afterwards you can access the file editor via the same URL to edit files directly on the ESP8266.

+Each file created/uploaded that way can be accessed via the corresponding URL (e.g. `http://<device-ip>/myPage` to access `/myPage.htm`).

 ### OTA firmware update